Aetopia/Resolution-Enforcer/README.md

 pip install pywintypes
 pip install psutil
 ```
 3. Open up `Options.ini`.

 Add UWP apps or Win32 apps that should be filtered by the program.

 UWP Apps => Only include the name of the app.
 (Case Sensitive.)
-Win32 Apps => Only include the name of executable .(Case Sensitive.)
+Win32 Apps => Only include the name of executable.
+(Case Sensitive.)

 Example:
 ```ini